 You must have completed Gottman Level 1 (Live or Home Study) to register.
 If you haven’t done Level 1 with Relationship International, you need to present your Level 1 certificate before the course starts.

-- A 15% student discount is available.
-E-mail firstname.lastname@example.org for a discount code;
+- A 10% student discount is available.
+E-mail email@example.com for a discounted invoice;

 - Register for Level 1 and 2 at the same time and get a 125 euro discount (only available when both courses are offered).

 - Up to 2 weeks before the workshop: Refund minus 50 euros administrative fee;

-- Within 2 weeks of workshop: No refund, but participants will receive full credit to attend a future training.
+- Within 2 weeks of workshop: No refund, but participants can attend a future training within one year.

 - Closes two weeks before start of training.